 Yes, the now world famous flamingos are still here.
 You can watch their daily shows while visiting the conservatory and get some great photos interacting with these majestic birds.
 Also, don’t miss the chance to feed a Rainbow Lorikeet parrot during one of the scheduled feeding times.

 There are plenty of other great photo ops here too, from Australian Black Swans to Lemurs to Iguanas to the threatened species- the Bahamian BOA Constrictor.
 While here, don’t forget to enjoy the gardens too which showcase native regional plants and flowers.
+Here are some of our favorite reasons to visit Ardastra Gardens.

 Get Ready to See Nassau, Bahamas